ManageIQ/guides/logical_replication_migrations.md

   MiqPglogical.save_global_region([sub1, sub2], [])
   ```

-Now, we wait and verify that replication is working before moving on.
+Now, replication can verified before moving on.

 On the global: